-Official Polite Answer: We believe that barring specific medical advice to the contrary, if youíre eating whole healthy foods that include a variety of lean meats, fish, eggs, vegetables, fruits, low-fat dairy and healthy fats and oils ñ you probably donít need to stress about the numbers - the POUCH handles portion and volume.
+Official Polite Answer: We believe that barring specific medical advice to the contrary, if you're eating whole healthy foods that include a variety of lean meats, fish, eggs, vegetables, fruits, low-fat dairy and healthy fats and oils, you probably don't need to stress about the numbers - the POUCH handles portion and volume.
 We prefer to focus on food quality and trust our four-ounce bariatric pouch to tell us what we need.

 The skinny is that even Martha Stewart does not post stats or serving sizes on her website.
 Bloggers have created a climate where we should not trust the stats posted on an 'internet recipe' - every day I see recipes that I know are intentionally mislabeled.
 People make up crazy stuff and call it sugar-free or low carb so they are popular and get the highest number of Pinterest 'pins'.
 As a form of protest, along with Martha, Emeril, Giada, et al, we do not post stats.

 Anyone can cut a serving size in 1/2 or 1/20 to make ANYTHING seem low carb, low sugar, or low calorie.
 It is critical that we learn to calculate and assess our own recipes.
-I can take a box of Duncan Hines Cake mix, the full sugar kind with the pudding in it, and cut the serving size to where you would believe it was healthy, sugar-free and bariatric friendly!
+I could make a super rich REAL chocolate cake with icing like the one in the picture, made with real sugar and cut the serving size to where you would believe it was healthy, sugar-free and bariatric friendly!
 Watch me.

 As for Serving Size: The amount that each post-op is able to eat varies so greatly based on when they had their surgery, that offering up a Serves 4 or Serves 6 would be giving false information and encourage Clean Plate Club membership instead of listening to your pouch for signs of satiety and fullness.
 How many a recipe serves depends on how much you can eat!